bktfuture/Capstone-Project/README.md

 ### 1. User Stories (Required and Optional)

 * As a student, I want to be able to track my subscriptions and expenses, since I have to pay for them from my part-time job and scholarship money.
 I want to save up to pay off my student loans.
-* ...

-**Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* ...
+* As a parent, I want to teach my teenage son how to manage his money and not overspend.

 ### 2. Screen Archetypes